leexuan0128/Data-Engineering-Pipeline/README.md

 # AWS Data Pipeline for an Online Grocery Shopping Website

 ### Target
-Build a data pipeline for an online order processing system based on a series of services of AWS.
+1. Build a data pipeline for an online order processing system based on a series of services of AWS to execute data ETL.
+2. Build a ML model to explore the data insight and predict users activities.

 ### Data Source